lcarsde/lcarswm/readme.md

     * Windows-key + Q closes the window manager
     * Windows-key + M toggles the display mode between normal, maximized and fullscreen
     * Alt-key + Tab toggles through the windows
-    * Alt-key + Up/Down moves the active window to other monitors
+    * Alt-key + Windows-key + Up/Down moves the active window to other monitors
     * Alt-key + F4 closes the active window
     * Other key combinations can be connected to commands via a settings file
     * Modifier keys are